stampit-org/stampit/docs/API.md

 console.log(stamp({factor: 5}).factor); // 5
 ```

-It's really important to know a difference between reference and actual value.
+It's really important to know the difference between a reference and an actual value.
 [Primitive
 types](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) can be used in `props`
 without limititation.
-However following might be source of confusion and bugs.
+However the following might be source of confusion and bugs.

 ```js
 const stamp = stampit().props({